harryhanYuhao/guide_for_self_studying_programming/src/the_roadmap.md

 You shall be, nevertheless, encouraged to take this journey, and your inner ambitions shall be alighted, because, by following this tutorial to the end, you can proudly and righteously call yourself a master of computer programming.

+[^PNP]: The most famous unsolved problem in computer science, which is also one of the seven millennium prize problem by Clay Institute, is P vs NP.
+To put it simply, it asks can we find the solution of a problem quickly, if we can determine the rightfulness of any purposed solution quickly.
+This is a quick philosophical problem, but it is intimately related to computer science.
+To give an naive example, if there is a magical machine that give correct answer of yes or no to any question asked, can we solve all the problems in the world?
+An naive solution is to ask, for a question Q, the machine is 'a' the first letter of a computer program that can solve the question 'Q'?
+Then asking in turns 'b', 'c', 'd', spaces, etc, so on the so forth.
+It seems like we will finally get a valid program to solve any mystical problem Q. However, this argument is a fallacy, as such a program may not exist, or, if exist, may not terminate for finite steps.

 [^disclaimer]: The author, at the time of writing, is a final year undergraduate student.
 In no ways the author may be regarded as an expert in these fields.